 Look for opportunities to connect with higher-level leaders in your organization as well.
 If you hear about a meeting of organizational leaders and you feel you have something to contribute, ask an advocate if you can attend or send your input with him.
 You have little to lose by showing some ambition, and at the very least, you’re likely to put yourself on their radar.
 This is an excellent way to promote yourself at work.

 You now have six tactics for promoting yourself that feel more natural.
 With these tricks in your pocket, it will feel easier to promote yourself at work.
-Taking all of these actions will help you set yourself up for a promotion opportunity in a leadership role.
+Taking all of these actions will help you to build your reputation in your workplace and set yourself up for a promotion opportunity in a leadership role.

 Joel can help you implement these tips and do what is necessary to get that promotion you feel you deserve.
 Email executive coach Joel Garfinkle now with the area you want to work on.